Connection Strings For AMPS

 </AMPSConfig>

-See the AMPS Configuration Guide for more information on configuring transports and protocols.
+See the Configuring Transports and Configuring Protocols sections in the AMPS User Guide for more information on configuring transports and protocols.